 It’s also worth mentioning here that a Wide aperture lens combined with OIS (optical image stabilization) is a dependable recipe for excellent low-light performance.
 Also, a wider aperture lens is what gives Samsung Galaxy S7 Edge an advantage over iPhone 6s (F1.7 vs F2.2) in low and indoor lighting.

-Focus speed is another important parameter and fast focus speed are important if you don’t want to miss capturing important moments.
+Focus speed is another important parameter and fast focus speed is important if you don’t want to miss capturing important moments.
 Here are some common terms that you should know:

 Laser Auto Focus – Laser AF splits a beam of low power laser into various fragments spread across the image frame to get multiple focus points.
 Once you tap on the viewfinder at the object you need to focus, the camera locks focus at great speed.